 The Active Travel Task Force aims to look at tackling local barriers to the delivery of ambitious cycling and walking projects in Scotland.

-As part of this, we are asking for written evidence on what people see as the barriers to achieving this aim.
-People and organisations can submit evidence – the closing date for submissions is 10 March 2017.
+As part of this, we asked for written evidence on what people see as the barriers to achieving this aim by 10 March 2017.

 Transport Minister Humza Yousaf MSP announced his intention to set up an Active Travel Task Force at the Active Travel Summit on Wednesday 2 November 2016.

 - Roy Brannen, CEO Transport Scotland - Chair

 - Daisy Narayanan, Deputy Director of Built Environment at Sustrans Scotland, representing third sector active travel delivery partners

 - James Fowlie, Director of Integration and Development at The Convention of Scottish Local Authorities, representing COSLA